-Ocean Yield has entered into an agreement with Aker Energy for the bareboat charter of the Dhirubhai-1 FPSO vessel which was recently released by Reliance in India.
+Ocean Yield has entered into an option agreement with Aker Energy for the bareboat charter of the Dhirubhai-1 FPSO vessel, which was recently released by Reliance in India.

 The agreement will see Aker Energy pay $3 million for an option to bareboat charter the FPSO for a period of 15 years.
 If the option is exercised, the FPSO will be used for an early-production project offshore Ghana.

 The option can be exercised before May 1, 2019.
 Also, Aker Energy can extend the initial option period by another 30 days but will have to pay for the extension.

 In case Aker Energy exercises the option, Ocean Yield will finance the modification of the FPSO against a competitive charter rate that reflects the book value of the unit and the cost of modification.